 Problem: iPhone 8 stopped charging after it got wet

 Last week, after a shower, I unlocked my phone, but got a significant amount of water on the screen; I thought nothing of it because I thought the iPhone 8 was water resistant.
 However, afterwards, I noticed that when I was charging my phone, it was at 32% the battery kept draining while charged as well.
 The screen was Also slightly unresponsive, but I fixed it by placing my phone in rice.
 However now, my phone only charges regularly if I use a portable charger.
 It only charges 1-3% every hour if I use the original charging cable, connected to an outlet.
 It does does not charge, and even drains if I use a wireless charger.
 My question is, is this an issue caused by the water?
 Is the battery the problem?
 Any help would be appreciated.

 Solution: We don’t think this is a charging port issue.
 If the only different thing that you did was to expose the phone while in shower, that shouldn’t damage charging port at all.
-There may be a software or app bug that causes the battery to drain while charging.
+There may be a software or app bug that causes the battery to drain while charging and the iPhone stopped charging or with an erratic charging behavior.
 To fix this problem, follow the troubleshooting steps below.

 Dry the phone

 Making sure that your device is fully dried is important after getting it wet.
 If the charging port is wet or has traces of moisture in it, charging may be erratic.
 Wipe the phone with a clean, soft cloth and let it dry for a few hours in room temperature.
 Water naturally dries after a few hours.